ilayze/Python/README.md

 Python
 ======

-exercises and learning of python language
+exercises and learning of python language.
+The folder GoogleClassEx is exercises from the [google's python course](https://developers.google.com/edu/python/).